Walsall: Art gallery

 The New Art Gallery Walsall opened in 2000.
 Named, as was its predecessor, the E M Flint Gallery in memory of Ethel Mary Flint, head of art at Queen Mary's Grammar School, an exhibitor at the Royal Academy, and a former mayor of Walsall, it contains a large number of works by Jacob Epstein as well as works by Van Gogh, Monet, Turner, Renoir and Constable.
 The large gallery space is host to temporary exhibitions.
 The lifts of the building use the voice of Noddy Holder to announce the arrival at various floors.

 Museums

-Walsall had two museums, Walsall Museum (closed 2015) and Walsall Leather Museum (still open).
+Walsall had two museums: Walsall Museum (closed 2015) and Walsall Leather Museum (still open).
 Walsall Museum featured local history objects primarily from the manufacturing trades and also had a space for temporary exhibitions, while the leather museum displays a mixture of leather goods and has recreations of leatherworkers workshops.

 Public art

 The refurbished Sister Dora statue stands at the crossroads of Park Street and Bridge Street.
 Opposite this stood a locally famous concrete hippopotamus, which has since been moved to outside the library and replaced by a fountain.
 The hippo was designed by local architect and sculptor John Wood.
+There are three works in the town centre by the sculptor Tom Lomax: "Walsall Saddle" and "Nombelisk" in Bradford Street, and "Source of Ingenuity" in The Bridge.